 Complications of Crush Injuries

 The kidneys may be unable to process all that material and get blocked and stop working.
 The result is toxicity in the blood that can be deadly.
 This is also called crush syndrome.

-Depending on the type of injury and how severe it is, inner tissue, like deep muscles and bone, may be exposed to infection.
+Depending on the type of injury and its severity, inner tissue, like deep muscles and bone, may be exposed to infection.
 A systemic infection can lead to death if not treated aggressively.

-This can lead to oxygen starvation to that part of the body and cell death.
+This can lead to oxygen starvation and cell death in that part of the body.
 Compartment syndrome caused by a crush injury is considered acute and can lead to limb loss, paralysis, or even death.

 Treating Crush Injuries

 The patient is then usually given treatment for treating potential kidney failure.
 Emergency surgery may be needed to stop bleeding and repair damage or to relieve the pressure of compartment syndrome.
 Infections are treated with antibiotics.

-Causes of Crush Injuries in Maritime Settings
+What Causes Crush Injuries in Maritime Settings?

 Cargo, both on ships and in ports, can also cause crush injuries if it falls on a worker.
 A fall into the water can also cause a worker to be crushed between two vessels or between a ship and a dock.

 Crushing accidents happen all too often in the maritime industry.
 In 2016 a worker was crushed to death when cargo was being unloaded from a ship to an offshore rig in Australia.
-As the weather worsened, the ship backed away from the rig and workers began to secure the cargo on the ship’s deck.
+As the weather worsened, the ship backed away from the rig, and workers began to secure the cargo on the ship’s deck.

 Your Rights Following a Crushing Accident

-If you suffered a crush injury as a result of an accident on the job in a port, in an offshore setting, or on a ship, you could be entitled to significant compensation for your pain and suffering, lost wages, and medical bills.
+If you suffered a crush injury due to an accident on the job in a port, in an offshore setting, or on a ship, you could be entitled to significant compensation for your pain and suffering, lost wages, and medical bills.

-Speak with an experienced maritime lawyer to get your claim filed and to find out what you may be owed.
-In the event that you are killed in a crush accident, your dependents will also have certain rights and a lawyer can be a helpful advocate in guaranteeing that they get what they need.
+Speak with an experienced maritime lawyer to file your claim and find out what you may be owed.
+If you are killed in a crush accident, your dependents will also have certain rights, and a lawyer can be a helpful advocate in guaranteeing that they get what they need.